Skip to content

 The source resolutions to retrieve data from

-• credentials
+• client

 (Any | None, default: None ) –

-The credentials to use for the source.
+The client to use for the source.
 Datatype will depend on the source’s location type.
 For example, a RelationalDBLocation will require a SQLAlchemy engine.
 If not provided, will populate with a SQLAlchemy engine from the default warehouse set in the environment variable MB__CLIENT__DEFAULT_WAREHOUSE

 Returns: